You have passed your degree – what next?

 A Personal Learning Account will allow you to study fully funded, flexible part-time courses around your existing responsibilities.

-ReAct+ offers tailored solutions which may include financial support, skills training and Personal Development Support to help remove barriers to employment.
+ReAct+ offers tailored solutions which includes financial support for vocational skills training and training-related expenses to help remove barriers to employment.

 Taking a gap year, volunteering, or doing an internship can improve your future employment opportunities.
-You gain new skills.
-Employers can see your skills and motivation.
+You will gain new skills, valued by employers.
 These experiences can also help you focus on what careers you are interested in.

 Find out if a gap year is for you and see our list of things to consider.
 See examples of how gap years are spent.